keijiro/AICommand/README.md

 In many cases, ChatGPT fails to implement your command correctly.
 You might get the correct one by repeatedly pressing the "Run" button.

-(That's why I don't think this PoC is practical...)
+(That's why I think this PoC is impractical...)